UNDERSTANDING BAS RATES IN 2025: WHAT SERVICE MEMBERS SHOULD KNOW

 In 2024, Army bases collected significant funds from Soldiers for food via BAS payments, but much of it went unspent:

-• Fort Riley spent $5.1 million on meals from troops, however, this is a far cry from the $19.1 million it collected.
+- Fort Riley spent $5.1 million on meals for troops, however, this is a far cry from the $19.1 million it collected.

-• Despite getting $42.5 million, Fort Cavazos only used $11.7 million of these funds for feeding the troops.
+- Despite getting $42.5 million, Fort Cavazos only used $11.7 million of these funds to feed the troops.

 2025 BAS Rates Eligibility Restrictions